Using NIST Cybersecurity Framework to Assess Vendor Security

 - Provide complementary user entity controls to system owner and/or IT

-But I don’t want anybody to be ordinary.
+Rivial wants to make sure you aren't settling for being ordinary.
 Get a free copy of our Vendor Cybersecurity Assessment Template.

-To be a vendor Cybersecurity assessment Jedi, use the Framework you must.
+To be a cybersecurity assessment Jedi, use the Framework you must.

 - Review description of system